For more information, please visit our FAQs.

 The Vegan Society works to help more people become vegan with confidence, encourage more trusted Vegan Society Trademarked products to be available in shops, and take veganism to the mainstream.
 It provides information and guidance on various aspects of veganism for new and potential vegans, caterers, healthcare professionals, educators and the media.
 It also co-ordinates a variety of campaigns to raise awareness of the lifestyle.

 The Vegan Society runs a mentoring scheme to help people who would like to become vegan called the Vegan Pledge.
-In 2013 vegan pledging was up 39% compared to the same period in 2012.
+The number of Pledgers has doubled in the last year, with over 1000 people taking the Pledge each month.

 Our multi-disciplinary Research Committee consists of over 25 academics pursuing research on a range of topics within veganism.
 Please let us know if you wish to speak to a specialist and we will recommend someone.